Date First Published: December 2, 2014

 - Customization of the reference plan into executable operations plan

-- Documentation of the data generated by the tasks performed
+- Documentation of the outcome of the tasks performed

 First, the care plan is given as a read only document to provide knowledge and guidance on the care of a certain symptom complex, syndrome or specific illness.
-Next, mechanisms are provided to create and execute a customized plan as well as document the results.
+The document is used for reference.
+Next, mechanisms are provided to create a customized plan and execute tasks as well as document the results.

-In its execution, a Care plan should not be dissociated from the clinical care process e.g. by putting it in a separate table.
-This occurs (as is the practice with nursing care plans) despite a good understanding of the clinical care processes (Nursing Process).
+In its execution, a Care plan should not be dissociated from the clinical care process e.g. by putting information regarding its functions in a separate table.
+The activities of planning, execution and outcome assessment occurs as a sequence of events and should be documented chronologically.
+Unfortunately, the documentation currently is often haphazard (as is the practice with nursing care plans) despite a good understanding of the clinical care processes (Nursing Process).

 - Have the plan been followed?